-A little elderberry can go a long way.
-Known for it’s knack to naturally improve cold and flu symptoms, inflammation, chronic fatigue, allergies and more, elderberry benefits us across the board.
+Known for it’s knack to naturally improve cold and flu symptoms, reduce inflammation, fight chronic fatigue, allergies and more, the benefits of elderberry are impressive across the board.

 Looking for a natural remedy that has a very long history of medicinal use?
 There’s evidence that the elderberry may have been cultivated by prehistoric man.
 There are also recipes for elderberry-based medications dating back to Ancient Egypt.

 However, most historians typically trace its healing abilities back to Hippocrates, the ancient Greek known as the “father of medicine,” who described the plant as his “medicine chest” because of the wide array of health concerns it seemed to cure.
-Whether we’re talking cavemen, ancient Egyptians or ancient Greeks, this natural remedy definitely goes way back, so it’s no wonder it’s known as one of the top antiviral herbs on the planet.
+Whether we’re talking cavemen, ancient Egyptians or ancient Greeks, this natural remedy definitely goes way back Wtih elderberry benefits, it’s no wonder it’s known as one of the top antiviral herbs on the planet.

 Health benefits of the elder plant include naturally improving colds, the flu, sinus issues, nerve pain, inflammation, chronic fatigue, allergies, constipation and even cancer.
 When used within the first 48 hours of onset of symptoms, the extract has actually been found to reduce the duration of the flu with symptoms being relieved on an average of four days earlier.
 During the 1995 Panama flu epidemic, the government actually employed the use of the elderberry to fight the flu.